WindowsAppCommunity/meta/project-registration.md

 [Full list of registered projects](https://windowsappcommunity.com/projects/).

 Projects that are registered with us are open to receiving feedback from the public.
-If the project owner leaves our server, their registered data is and removed from the above list.
+If the project owner leaves our server, their registered data is deleted and removed from the above list.

 ## Table of Contents